History of the

 Everyone found the fact that the Bornplatz Synagogue is still destroyed and that even the property, over the years, has still not been returned to the Jewish Community.

 And it then became the most successful campaign for “Jewish Life” that has ever taken place in Hamburg and presumably Germany.
-More than 100,000 supporters - including the current Federal Chancellor, the First and Second Mayors as well as other representatives from politics, culture, sport, religion, business and trade unions - accompanied and promoted the campaign.
+More than 100,000 supporters - including the current Federal Chancellor, the Lord and Deputy Mayor, as well as other representatives from politics, culture, sport, religion, business and trade unions - accompanied and promoted the campaign.

 Why was the response so great?